 On May 19, 2017, the Company entered into a purchase agreement (the "Lincoln Park Purchase Agreement") and a registration rights agreement (the "Registration Rights Agreement") with Lincoln Park Capital Fund, LLC, an Illinois limited liability company ("Lincoln Park").
-Under the terms and subject to the conditions of the Lincoln Park Purchase Agreement, the Company has the right to sell to Lincoln Park, and Lincoln Park is obligated to purchase, up to \$15,000,000 in shares of Common Stock, subject to certain limitations, from time to time over the 30-month period commencing on the date that a registration statement covering the resale of shares of Common Stock issuable under the Lincoln Park Purchase Agreement is declared effective by the SEC and a final prospectus in connection therewith is filed.
+Under the terms and subject to the conditions of the Lincoln Park Purchase Agreement, the Company has the right to sell to Lincoln Park, and Lincoln Park is obligated to purchase, up to \$15,000,000 in shares of common stock, subject to certain limitations, from time to time over the 30-month period commencing on the date that a registration statement covering the resale of shares of common stock issuable under the Lincoln Park Purchase Agreement is declared effective by the SEC and a final prospectus in connection therewith is filed.
 Pursuant to the Registration Rights Agreement, the Company agreed to file such registration statement with the SEC within sixty (60) business days of the execution of the Lincoln Park Purchase Agreement.

-Pursuant to the Lincoln Park Purchase Agreement, the Company may, at its sole discretion and subject to certain conditions, direct Lincoln Park to purchase up to 125,000 shares of Common Stock on any business day (such purchases, "Regular Purchases"), provided that at least one (1) business day has passed since the most recent Regular Purchase was completed, and in no event shall the amount of a single Regular Purchase exceed \$1,000,000.
-The purchase price of Regular Purchases will be based on the prevailing market prices of the Common Stock, which shall be equal to the lesser of the lowest sale price of the Common Stock during the purchase date and the average of the three (3) lowest closing sale prices of the Common Stock during the ten (10) business days prior to the purchase date.
-The Company may also direct Lincoln Park to purchase other amounts as accelerated purchases or additional purchases if the closing sale price of the Common Stock is not below the threshold prices as set forth in the Lincoln Park Purchase Agreement.
-There is no upper limit on the price per share that Lincoln Park must pay for Common Stock under a Regular Purchase or an accelerated purchase.
+Pursuant to the Lincoln Park Purchase Agreement, the Company may, at its sole discretion and subject to certain conditions, direct Lincoln Park to purchase up to 125,000 shares of common stock on any business day (such purchases, "Regular Purchases"), provided that at least one (1) business day has passed since the most recent Regular Purchase was completed, and in no event shall the amount of a single Regular Purchase exceed \$1,000,000.
+The purchase price of Regular Purchases will be based on the prevailing market prices of the common stock, which shall be equal to the lesser of the lowest sale price of the common stock during the purchase date and the average of the three (3) lowest closing sale prices of the Common Stock during the ten (10) business days prior to the purchase date.
+The Company may also direct Lincoln Park to purchase other amounts as accelerated purchases or additional purchases if the closing sale price of the common stock is not below the threshold prices as set forth in the Lincoln Park Purchase Agreement.
+There is no upper limit on the price per share that Lincoln Park must pay for common stock under a Regular Purchase or an accelerated purchase.

-In connection with its 2017 Annual Meeting of Stockholders held on June 15, 2017, the Company did not receive stockholder approval, as required pursuant to Nasdaq Marketplace Rule 5635(d), to issue shares of Common Stock under the Lincoln Park Purchase Agreement in an amount equal to 20% or more of the Company's outstanding shares of Common Stock.
-As such, the Company will not be permitted to draw down the full \$15,000,000 in shares of Common Stock under the Lincoln Park Purchase Agreement and an amount equal to 20% or more of Stock under the Lincoln Park Purchase Agreement unless and until the Company receives such stockholder approval.
+In connection with its 2017 Annual Meeting of Stockholders held on June 15, 2017, the Company did not receive stockholder approval, as required pursuant to Nasdaq Marketplace Rule 5635(d), to issue shares of common stock under the Lincoln Park Purchase Agreement in an amount equal to 20% or more of the Company's outstanding shares of common stock.
+As such, the Company will not be permitted to draw down the full \$15,000,000 in shares of common stock under the Lincoln Park Purchase Agreement unless and until the Company receives such stockholder approval.